Popular tourist scams in India

 If taking a rickshaw or TukTuk, check the distance before heading out so that you have a fair idea of how much you can be charged.
 Checking the regular rates with your hostel/hotel attendants for a ride to a particular place can also be helpful.

 One additional piece of advice that when you take TukTuks, remember to go by meter whenever there is an option.
 There is a good chance the driver says, that meter does not work, and give other similar excuses.
 And this is where you can use the knowledge that you gained in above 3 steps and pay accordingly.

 A friend of mine was visiting Ranakpur Temple near Udaipur with a few of her foreigner friends.
 The entrance fees of the temple for foreigners was around Rs 200 and it was only when they entered they realized, they are not allowed in the main temple shrine.
 So, my biggest suggestion for you is to just research about the place before you visit it.

 In many religious cities, like Varanasi, Pushkar you can meet fake pandits who will offer you blessings for good luck and would charge hefty fees at the end of it.
 So, be sure to either say no or enquire properly about the offer before accepting it.

 In other places, you might also meet people who would volunteer to guide you.
-But, when all this ends, they would ask for heavy tip and if not given, there is a good chance that they get aggressive.
+But, when all this ends, they would ask for a heavy tip and if not given, there is a good chance that they get aggressive.

 Sure, it has improved over time, but locals still get excited seeing a foreign tourist in town.
 In their eagerness, many might approach you and act polite and helpful and in return would ask for a photograph with you.
-It is fine till these people start disrupting your personal space.
-So please be aware of your surroundings and be alert at all the times.
+It is fine until these people start disrupting your personal space.
+So please be aware of your surroundings and be alert at all times.